-After selling 101 novels and teaching writing to more
+After selling more than a hundred novels and teaching writing to

 writing fiction in a short, entertaining book, How